veasnab/Statistical-Remaster/README.md

-# **Statistical Remaster** 🚀
+# **Statistics Remaster** 🚀
-A Personal Project for Re-mastering Statistical Concepts with Python
+A Personal Project for Re-mastering Statistics with Python via Jupyter Notebook